aslamcodes/Coders-United/README.md

 ## Getting Started

-To get a local copy of this project, Follow these simple steps
+To get a local copy of this project, Follow these simple steps.

 ### Prerequisites